-Half-termly assessments are based on evidence gathered by pupils' teachers and key person in the form of observations, including parent contributions, independent work, Literacy and Mathematics books (adult focus activities) and homework.
-Pupil snapshots are completed on a half-termly basis which support practitioners to gather evidence, targeted at pupils' next steps.
+On a termly basis, pupils are R A G rated to indicate whether they are on-track, on-track but with key areas to develop or require intensive support.
+These termly assessments are based on evidence gathered by pupils' teachers and key people in the form of observations, including parent contributions, independent work, Literacy and Mathematics books (adult focus activities) and homework all contributing to the pupil achievement discussions.

 Pupil observations and records of their independent learning are recorded using Primary Essence; this evidence includes written observations, photographs, videos and 'label images' of independent written work and forms an electronic Learning Journey for each pupil.
+In order to place high value on pupil-practitioner interactions, only 1x long observations per 1⁄2 term and WOW moments will be captured on Primary Essence.